-In 2017, the CBN mandated Deposit Money Banks to set aside 5% of their profit after tax into the Agri-Business/Small and Medium Enterprises Investment Scheme (AGSMEIS) for financing equity investment in qualifying agricultural SMEs.
+In 2017, the CBN mandated Deposit Money Banks to set aside 5% of their profit after tax into the Agri-Business/Small and Medium Enterprises Investment In 2017, the CBN mandated Deposit money banks to set aside one or their profit after tax into in Scheme (AGSMEIS) for financing equity investment in qualifying agricultural SMEs.
 The small and medium-scale industries equity investment scheme reserves are non-distributable.